MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 * <u>In progress</u> &ndash; You've selected **Submit** and the business process is being processed by the system.
 The business process completes processing during the regular weekly processing of Workplace Analytics.

-* <u>Ready</u> &ndash; The business process has been successfully processed and can be used in Workplace Analytics by an analyst in the same partition.
+* <u>Ready</u> &ndash; The business process has been successfully processed and can be used in queries in Workplace Analytics by an analyst in the same partition.

 * <u>Failed</u> &ndash; The processing of the business process failed.
 (If a business process that you've submitted shows "Error" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)